jeromegit/audible2sheet/README.rst

     creds_file_path = audible2googlesheet.json
     sheet_name = my_audible_books_generated_by_audible2sheet
     cache_file_path = gsheet_books.txt
+    # The below email must be a valid email to be used by Google Sheet to grant you read/write access to the sheet
+    email = !!!change_me@gmail.com!!!

 So, ``cp audible2sheet.ini_ORIG ~/.audible2sheet.ini; chmod 600 ~/.audible2sheet.ini`` and then at the very least specify your email audible email in the audible_cfg section.
 If you don't want to be prompted each time, also specify your password.